ZacharyBournand/crave-finder/Sprint4.md

 Back End:
 - Enabled the user to change their password by creating a Golang function that verifies their initial account's identity.
 Then another function makes sure their new password meets the requirements.
 - Enabled the user to see an individual user's ratings by creating a Golang function that retrieves a user's ratings and sends it to the front-end, so its ratings can be displayed.
+- Enable user to store their own ratings in a ratings by creating a golang function that stores the current user's ratings and sends it to a MySQL database.